geebee49/StudyBuddy/README.md

 # StudyBuddy

 The Online class era hasnt gone easy on a student's life.
-This is an application that helps students to organise their time schedule and manage their assignments and other workload.
+This is an application that helps students organise their time schedule and manage their assignments and other workload.

 <h2>What it does?</h2>
   <ol>